-Staff providing the In-Home and Community Support must be awake during overnight hours to perform tasks that require continual assistance as identified in the service plan to ensure medical or behavioral stability & that are able to be performed by a trained non-medically-licensed individual.
-Tasks include:
+Staff providing the In-Home and Community Support must be awake during overnight hours for the purpose of performing tasks that require continual assistance as identified in the service plan to ensure medical or behavioral stability & that are able to be performed by a trained non-medically-licensed individual.
+These tasks include:

-- Taking vital statistics when monitoring has been prescribed by a licensed professional, such as post-surgical care - Positioning - Performing range of motion exercises as directed by a licensed professional - Administering prescribed medications (other than over the counter medications) - Applying prescribed treatments - Monitoring for seizure activity for a participant with convulsive (grand mal) epilepsy that is not able to be controlled by medication - Monitoring individuals with Diabetes Mellitus for signs of hyperglycemia and hypoglycemia and administering treatment as indicated in the service plan, - Maintaining the functioning of devices whose malfunction would put the participant at risk of hospitalization, and - Crisis intervention in accordance with the behavior support plan
+- Taking vital statistics when monitoring has been prescribed by a licensed professional, such as post-surgical care, - Positioning, - Performing range of motion exercises as directed by a licensed professional, - Administering prescribed medications (other than over the counter medications), - Applying prescribed treatments, - Monitoring for seizure activity for a participant with convulsive (grand mal) epilepsy that is not able to be controlled by medication, - Monitoring individuals with Diabetes Mellitus for signs of hyperglycemia and hypoglycemia and administering treatment as indicated in the service plan, - Maintaining the functioning of devices whose malfunction would put the participant at risk of hospitalization, and - Crisis intervention in accordance with the participant's behavior support plan.

 In-Home and Community Support teleservices cannot be used to provide overnight or enhanced levels of service because direct in-person assistance is required.
-If the participant only needs supervision or assistance with tasks that do not meet the criteria above such as evacuation in the event of an emergency during overnight hours, the appropriate service during this time period is Companion services.
+If the participant only needs supervision or assistance with tasks that do not meet the criteria above such as evacuation in the event of an emergency during overnight hours, the appropriate service during this time is Companion services.

-- Basic-The provision of the service at a staff-to-individual ratio of 1:3 - Level 1-The provision of the service at a staff to individual ratio of 1:2 - Level 2-The provision of the service at a staff-to-individual ratio of 1:1 - Level 2 Enhanced-The provision of the service at a staff-to-individual ratio of 1:1 with a staff member who is certified, has a bachelor's degree or is a nurse.
-Level 2 Enhanced services by a nurse are only available to participants age 21 & older - Level 3-The provision of the service at a staff-to-individual ratio of 2:1 - Level 3 Enhanced-The provision of the service at a staff-to-individual ratio of 2:1 with 1 staff member who is certified, has a bachelor's degree or is a nurse and 1 staff member with at least a high school diploma.
+- Basic Staff-to-individual ratio of 1:3

+- Level 1 Staff to individual ratio of 1:2

+- Level 2 Staff-to-individual ratio of 1:1

+- Level 2 Enhanced Staff-to-individual ratio of 1:1 with a staff member who is certified, has a bachelor's degree or is a nurse.
+Level 2 Enhanced services by a nurse are only available to participants age 21 & older

+- Level 3 Staff-to-individual ratio of 2:1

+- Level 3 Enhanced Staff-to-individual ratio of 2:1 with one staff member who is certified, has a bachelor's degree or is a nurse and 1 staff member with at least a high school diploma.
 Level 3 Enhanced services by a nurse are only available to participants age 21 & older.